rascaraficci/dojot-module-nodejs/README.md

 Common library to be used in dojot modules.

+## Overview

+This library is intended to handle all the necessary operations that a service needs to perform in order to communicate with other dojot services.
+These operations are:

+- Sending and receiving messages via Kafka;
+- Subscribing to new Kafka topics whenever a new tenant is created;

+Thus, the service should only inform the library of which subjects it is interested in and how the messages should be processed.

 ## How to install

 Installing this package is no different than any other from npm.
 Just execute: